durgadhatri/desktop-tutorial/lab guide for rds/labguide.md

-# Connecting an AWS RDS DB Instance through EC2
+# Connecting an AWS RDS DB Instance to an EC2

 Follow the steps below to get started with the lab.